The Murderous Maths Research Lab proudly presents...

 |

-In the formula, a and c are the lengths of the two parallel sides, and "h" is the height of the
+In the formula, a and c are the lengths of the two parallel sides, and "h" is the height of the trapezium.

-trapezium.
-So far so simple BUT...
+So far it's all been simple BUT...

 ...we were asked if we could work out the area if we knew the lengths